 The text describing each review panel should only be regarded as a general guide.
 The applicant formulates their own research questions.
 There are no strict boundaries between the panels.
 The same application may be relevant to several panels, but will be evaluated by the panel with reviewers with the most appropriate competence.

 The purpose of the descriptive text is to help those submitting annual open call applications to determine which panel, or panels, applications are most applicable to.
 Equality and gender aspects must be addressed and it should also be stated how the research is relevant for different groups in society.

 The panels are comprised of 15-20 reviewers, including both active researchers and experts with experience of using research results.
 The reviewers have the competence to evaluate social science, humanities, natural science and technical research within Formas’ areas of responsibility.
 They also evaluate interdisciplinary research (crossing subject boundaries) and transdisciplinary research (bridging research and societal boundaries).

-To ensure that the evaluation panel has the competence to review all of the applications, the composition of each respective evaluation panel is not finalised until after all of the applications have been received.
-If a specific competence should nonetheless be lacking for a particular application the application will be evaluated by members of the other evaluation panels, or by external reviewers.
+To ensure that the review panel has the competence to review all of the applications, the composition of each respective review panel is not finalised until after all of the applications have been received.
+If a specific competence should nonetheless be lacking for a particular application the application will be evaluated by members of the other review panels, or by external reviewers.

-The evaluation panels appraise and rank the applications.
+The review panels appraise and rank the applications.
 Formas’ Scientific Council then takes the decision on whether to grant or reject funding for the project.
-The available funding is allocated according to application pressure, or in other words according to the number of applications processed by each respective evaluation panel.
+The available funding is allocated according to application pressure, or in other words according to the number of applications processed by each respective review panel.